jython/book/chapter19.rst

 made.
 This is true whether the import goes through the import statement, the equivalent ``__import__`` builtin, or related code.
-It's important to note that even if the corresponding module has already been imported, the module import lock will still be acquired.
+It's important to note that even if the corresponding module has already been imported, the module import lock will still be acquired, if only briefly.

 So don't write code like this in a hot loop, especially in threaded code::